 The Nox sensor measures the Nox volume in the exhaust gases.
 This sensor is not installed in many car models.
 Typically you can find them at Volkswagen, Audi, Seat, and Skoda.
 The Nox sensor is installed on the exhaust pipe and the control unit under a plastic cover.

-To replace the NOX sensor, you do often have to replace the control unit for it also, unfortunately.
+Unfortunately, replacing the NOX sensor usually requires replacing the control unit for the sensor as well.
 The control unit and the sensor are often costly, and the replacement can be a bit tricky because the sensor tends to rust and get stuck.

 14. Exhaust temperature sensor